fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 With the death of Abu Talib, the trials meted out by his tribe to the Messenger of Allah grew more barbaric and audacious.
 Once when the Prophet was praying by the Kabah, one of the idolaters approached and violently tried to strangle him.

 The Quraysh encouraged the foolish to throw dirt on the Prophet's face and head.
 They used to throw filth, blood and thorns at his door.
 Ummayah ibn Khalaf used to insult the Prophet until his face became red but still the Prophet would not say anything to him.
 When a fool threw the dirt in the face of the Messenger of Allah, he entered his house with the dirt still on his head.
 Fatimah began to clean the dirt from his head.
-She was crying and the Messenger of Allah saying: “Do not cry my daughter, for Allah will protect your father.”
-He also said: “The Quraysh could not harm me until Abu Talib died.”
+She was crying and the Messenger of Allah saying: "Do not cry my daughter, for Allah will protect your father."
+He also said: "The Quraysh could not harm me until Abu Talib died."

 Two of the most committed defenders of Muhammad's message, his wife Khadija and his uncle Abu Talib, died.
 With the death of Abu Talib, the leadership of the clan of Banu Hashim was passed to another uncle of Muhammad, Abu Lahab, an inveterate enemy of Muhammad and Islam.
 Abu Lahab soon withdrew the clan's protection from Muhammad, placing Muhammad in mortal danger since the withdrawal of clan protection implied that the blood revenge for his killing would not be exacted.
 Muhammad then tried to find a protector for himself in another important Arabian city close to Mecca, Ta'if, but his effort failed as he was pelted with stones in the city.